danielegrattarola/danielegrattarola.github.io/_posts/2017-09-25-fermi-paradox-ai.md

 ![The Allen Telescope Array (Public domain)]({{ site.url }}/images/2017-09-25/seti.jpg){: .full-width}

-Attirbuted to Enrico Fermi as a back-of-the-envelope astrobiological philosphy exercise, Fermi's paradox is a simply put question: _where is everybody?_
+Attributed to Enrico Fermi as a back-of-the-envelope astrobiological philosophy exercise, Fermi's paradox is a simply put question: _where is everybody?_
 In other words, if life is a truly common phenomenon in the universe, then the probability of a civilization solving the problem of interstellar travel